Darrell Williams (basketball)

-Darrell Williams (born September 15, 1989) is an American professional basketball player.
+Darrell Williams (born September 15, 1989) is an American former professional basketball player.

 High school

-Williams played at Dunbar Vocational High School in Chicago where he led his team to a district title with a 10-0 mark as a senior and guided his team to a regional semifinals loss in Class 4A.
+Williams played at Dunbar Vocational High School in Chicago where he led his team to a district title with a 10–0 mark as a senior and guided his team to a regional semifinals loss in Class 4A.
 In the district finale against Bowen he scored 20 points and also had 20 rebounds and blocked 8 shots.

 College career

 Freshman year

 Williams played at Chipola College during his freshman season.
 He averaged 7.4 points and six rebounds per game at Chipola College.
 He led the Indians to finish third place in the NJCAA national tournament with a 34–2 mark.

 In the third-place game against Connors State College he scored 18 points, grabbed 14 rebounds and dished out four assists as the Indians defeated the Cowboys, 102–70, at the NJCAA national tournament.

 Sophomore year

 During his sophomore season he played at Midland College.
 He averaged a double-double with nearly 14 points and more than 10 rebounds per game during that season.
 While also shooting 54.2 percent from the floor, and making 147 of 271 shots.
 He led his team to a 30–3 record as the Chaparrals fell to eventual NJCAA national champion Howard in the regional finals.
 He also had 13 double–doubles that season and was one of the highest ranked junior college prospects.